Here’s how to cook duck the right way! Pan fried duck breast, oven roasted whole duck and more about the famous Beijing duck!

 How To Cook Duck

-It is a good move to let the crisp duck fillets (and all kinds of meat in fact) rest for a few minutes after cooking them.
-That gives the meat enough time for the juices inside to spread evenly and for the meat (the muscle) to relax after being heated.
+It is a good move to let the crisp duck fillets (and all kinds of meat in fact) rest for a few minutes after you cooke them.
+That gives the meat enough time for the juices inside to spread evenly and for the meat (the muscle) to relax after you heat it.
 The meat will be so much more tender and moist.

 I like duck best in combination with my fresh and zesty orange and fennel escabeche.
 What a delicious combo!